I-1329 Petitions Coming In from Across the State

-WAMEND, the statewide coalition supporting a constitutional amendment, has launched a campaign to have Washington join with 16 other states that have called for a constitutional amendment to overturn Citizens United and other disastrous Supreme Court decisions.
+WAMEND, the statewide coalition supporting a constitutional amendment, has the initiative campaign in full swing to have Washington join with 16 other states that have called for a constitutional amendment to overturn Citizens United and other disastrous Supreme Court decisions.
 The Initiative calls upon Congress to pass an amendment to the states declaring that only natural persons have inalienable rights and that money is not speech.
-Washington Public Campaigns is one of 29 WAMEND members and is recruiting signature gatherers, training speakers and encouraging endorsements over the next months.
-Gathering 350,000 signatures by June 25 will require an intensive volunteer effort.
+Washington Public Campaigns is a WAMEND member and is recruiting signature gatherers, training speakers and encouraging endorsements over the next months.
+Gathering 3o0,000 signatures by June 25 will require an intensive volunteer effort.

 Other states that have passed resolutions or initiatives are Illinois, Deleware, West Virginia, Maine, Colorado, Montana, New Jersey, Connecticut, Massachusetts, California, Rhode Island, Maryland, Vermont, New Mexico and Hawaii and Oregon.
 Go to www.wamend.org to find out more about I-1329.